With a Local: Malton, North Yorkshire

 It has Italian-style gelato made with Yorkshire cream from St Quentin’s Creamery.

-I think there are two places in town, The New Malton (2-4 Market Place; tel.
+If I was going to take a guest out to dine, I think there are two places in town, The New Malton (2-4 Market Place; tel.
 01653 693998), which is a really good pub.

 It’s one of those places.
 It has two little fires.
 Gemma and Anthony have been running it for six or seven years.
 It’s a great place.
 They are modest, they probably wouldn’t even call it a gastropub but it has brilliant food.
 You know what?
 Terrible name-dropping but I took Antonio Carluccio there and he enjoyed it.